AndreaRibuoli/RIBY/README.md

 I was not satisfied by this compromise.

-I introduced a setting in `database.yml` that control this aspect.
+I introduced a setting in `database.yml` that controls this aspect.
 By setting:

 ``` yaml